How to Install Podman on Debian 12

 1. Access your Vultr Container Registry's management page.

-2. Find your registry details within the overview tab, and copy the default username and API key credentials to your clipboard.
+2. Find your registry details within the overview tab, and copy the username and API key credentials to your clipboard.

 Access the Vultr Container Registry Management Panel